intmus/inttheory19-20/search/google.md

 *Please note:* [Custom Search Engine](https://cse.google.com) is a free service provided by Google.
 Results depend on third party indexing.
-Since IBMT's content changes frequently, Google's index may not be up-to-date or contain the latest materials.
+Since IntTheory's content changes frequently, Google's index may not be up-to-date or contain the latest materials.

 <style>td,th { border: none; }</style>
 <script>